What is Critical Writing?

 The conclusion of your critical essay should restate your position and summarize how your evidence supports your perspective.
 Remember to restate the title and the author of the work that you are critically reviewing in your conclusion.

 Critical Essay on a Book

 A critical essay on a book, also known as a book review is a critical analysis or evaluation of a secondary text which analyzes the tone, setting, theme and characterization in a book.
-The author is supposed to provide a personal evaluation and comprehensive analysis of the content material in the concluding paragraph of the essay.
+The author is supposed to provide a personal evaluation and comprehensive analysis of the content material in the

 Critical Response Essay